 because of the loud nature of the bombarde.
 But, obviously, to do this you must first have a highland piper to play Breton

 tunes with.
 The bombarde is not a "solo" instrument.
-Also

 playing with Scottish border or lowland pipers (usually in the key of A), Breton biniou kozh (usually in Bb, A, G